lucasns97/lucasns97/README.md

             I professionally code in Python and enjoy playing around with other
             languages: JavaScipt, C & C++, Shell Script...

-            Regularly using AWS Cloud with APIs, Lambdas, NoSQL S3.
+            Regularly using AWS Cloud with APIs, Lambdas, NoSQL, S3...

             Focusing to become a MLOps Cloud Engineer.